a-z-listing/a-z-listing/readme.txt

 placing the a-z index on a child of section1 will likewise limit the index page to display only children of section1.

 Likewise for section2, section2a and section2b.

-= NOTE =

-Styling (CSS) is *off* by default.
-See the FAQ section for details to turn-on in-built styles.

 == Installation ==